Cove: A Conversational Ocean Agent For Swimmers

-Cove is a voice-driven digital twin of Aquatic Cove, San Francisco.
+Cove is a conversational agent of the Aquatic Cove Beach in San Francisco, designed like a digital twin.
 It speaks as the ocean, knows the conditions, and helps you plan a swim with the people you love.
 Built end-to-end: AI agent architecture, fluid dynamics simulation, voice interaction, and real-time conditions data.

 People behind